 Not all drugs are illegal.
 Most drugs are prescribed by doctors and there are no laws stopping you from taking them, transporting them, or using them anywhere.
-Studies find that addiction among these kinds of drugs is just as common as addictions to drugs that are illegal.
+Studies find that addiction to these kinds of drugs is just as common as addiction to drugs that are illegal.

 Legal drugs pose a higher threat because there are no ramifications like jail time to steer someone away from using.
 A drug of this kind is Xanax.
 Most of the world takes some form of Xanax to deal with the stresses of life and Generalized Anxiety Disorder.
 As a result, someone can easily start abusing the substance.
 Here is what to look for if you think a loved one has an addiction to Xanax.